 17-year-old arrested in Madison Brooks rape investigation indicted, will be tried as an adult

-BATON ROUGE - A 17-year-old accused of raping Madison Brooks hours before her death has been formally indicted and will be tried as an adult.
+BATON ROUGE - A 17-year-old accused of raping Madison Brooks hours before her death has been indicted and will be tried as an adult.

-According to an indictment filed Wednesday, 17-year-old Desmond Carter from Walker was indicted for first-degree rape and third-degree rape.
+According to a filing Wednesday, 17-year-old Desmond Carter from Walker was indicted for first-degree rape and third-degree rape.

 Trending News